ddmitov/perl-executing-browser/README.md

 * **About Qt dialog box:** ``http://local-pseudodomain/about.function?type=qt``

 * **Close current window:** ``http://local-pseudodomain/close-window.function``
   Please note that the window from where this URL was called will be closed immediately without any check for unsaved user data in HTML forms.
-Window-closing URL was implememented to enable asynchronous JavaScript routines for window closing confirmation - see section *Settings*, paragraph [Warning for unsaved user input before closing a window](#warning-for-unsaved-user-input-before-closing-a-window).
+Window-closing URL was created for [asynchronous window-closing JavaScript functions](#warning-for-unsaved-user-input-before-closing-a-window).

 ## Local File Types
   All file types not listed here are unsupported.
 If they are linked from local pages, they will be opened using the default application of the operating system.